 Kitchen cabinets and counters are essential, but they can be expensive.
 Low-priced counters are typically constructed of tile granite, laminate or ceramic.
 Ceramic is favoured for low-cost counters, simply because of its look and durability.
 Higher end counters are made of slab granite, oak, concrete or quartz.
 Slab granite is the most expensive material used to make countertops and requires professional installation.

 Home kitchens also require some seating.
 Seating is last in our list of fundamentals, because it's not completely necessary for a working kitchen.
 In terms of function, people always have to sit down and there should be a quality place to do so.
+Seating can be very difficult to place in a small kitchen, although they are great for a bar area or a place to relax, they can take up too much space, especially when they are not in use.
+One good suggestion is using folding chairs, they are great for storage, as they can even be hung on the wall.
 A dining table and chairs should suffice, but bars and islands are also great places to serve breakfast or simply take a break to read the newspaper and drink a cup of tea.